mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

 Make sure to select the second URL that is provided as outlined in yellow above.
 We cannot use this link right away because that node is not available from our local machine.
-Through "tunneling," however, we can access this node through a login node, which is accessble from our local machine.
+Through "tunneling," however, we can access this node through a login node, which is accessible from our local machine.

 In a second terminal window on your **local machine**, set up an SSH tunnel to your Jupyter notebook that's running on the compute node, filling in the node name,